List of Transformers film series cast and characters: Ironhide

-Ironhide (voiced by Jess Harnell) is the Autobots' scrappy English-accented weapons specialist and Optimus' best friend who transforms into a modified black 2006 GMC TopKick C4500 medium-duty truck.
+Ironhide (voiced by Jess Harnell) is the Autobots' scrappy English-accented weapons specialist who transforms into a modified black 2006 GMC TopKick C4500 medium-duty truck.
 Ironhide is armed with shell cannons.
 In Dark of the Moon, he has a new rifle and a new rocket launcher.

 In Revenge of the Fallen, Ironhide is the new second-in-command of the autobots after Jazz's death.
-He takes down the Demolishor with Prime in Shanghai, then later takes over as the Autobots' leader when Optimus is killed by Megatron in the forest.
-He leads the Autobots in the desert battle and helps Sam get to the pillars where Optimus lies.
+He is among the Autobots(the others being Optimus Prime, Arcee & her sisters named Elita-1 and Chromia, and Skids & Mudflap) who are sent alongside NEST soldiers to deal with the Decepticons Demolishor(who gets killed by Optimus) and Sideways(who gets killed by Sideswipe) in Shanghai, then later takes over as the Autobots' leader after Optimus is killed by Megatron in the forest.
+He leads the Autobots in the desert battle and helps Sam get to the pillars where Optimus's body lies.
 He is heavily damaged and forced to drop his heavy cannons during an airstrike.

-In Dark of the Moon, he helps Sideswipe take down the Dreads as they chase Sentinel to NEST.
-Sentinel Prime betrays the Autobots and kills Ironhide with a cosmic rust-shooting cannon that makes his parts rust and fall off.
+In Dark of the Moon, he helps Sideswipe take down the Dreads as they chase Sentinel Prime to NEST.
+Sentinel betrays the Autobots and kills Ironhide with a cosmic rust gun that makes his parts rust & fall off.
 He also appears in a photo in Age of Extinction and The Last Knight.
-Ironhide also appears in the Bumblebee Cybertron scene.
+Ironhide also appears in the opening scene of Bumblebee.